Q. Describe the most common types of jobs you do for your clients.

 My answer?
 I don't even use words like that.
 I am most interested in what's RIGHT with my clients, so I can empower them to use those gifts to solve current problems.

 My aim is to help you create solutions, not to diagnose or analyze your problems, which wouldn't help you in the least.
 Quick, permanent solutions are what people want most of all.
-I don't disappoint them.
+I rarely disappoint them.

 Q. Do you have a favorite story from your work?

 A. I see miracles occur at least once a week in my office.
 It is impossible to describe how rewarding this is, or to single out one case in particular.
+If you ask, I'll tell you amazing stories until you ask me to shut up.

-Read the unedited testimonials on my website for recent examples.
+Why not read the unedited testimonials on my website for recent examples.

 Q. What do you wish customers knew about you or your profession?